 Every culture has developed it’s own expressions of music which resulted in countless varieties of musical genres and instruments.
 This goes to show how integral it is to human nature.
-Learn about the many reasons why music is a powerful healer and how you can creatively incorporate it into your lifestyle so that you can enjoy the benefits.
+Learn about the healing power of music and how you can creatively incorporate it into your lifestyle so that you can enjoy the benefits.
 (Estimated reading time: 5 minutes)

 “Music produces a kind of pleasure which human nature cannot do without.”— Confucius